jacek-kurlit/axe/README.md

 # axe
-Argument exetute is xargs alternative that mades argumeat passing easy
+Argument exetute is xargs alternative that supports arguments ordering